 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed Contact with individuals who are unwell All building users, including visitors/ parents, contractors/main tenance personnel Serious respiratory illness, death Ensure that pupils, staff and other adults do not come into school if they have coronavirus (COVID-19) symptoms (a new continual cough, a temperature in excess of 37.8°C or a loss of, or change in their normal sense of taste or smell (anosmia)) or have tested positive in the last 10 days, and ensure anyone developing those symptoms during the school day is sent home (Stay at home guidance for households with possible Covid-19 infection).
+Date completed Contact with individuals who are unwell All building users, including visitors/ parents, contractors/maintenance personnel Serious respiratory illness, death Ensure that pupils, staff and other adults do not come into school if they have coronavirus (COVID-19) symptoms (a new continual cough, a temperature in excess of 37.8°C or a loss of, or change in their normal sense of taste or smell (anosmia)) or have tested positive in the last 10 days, and ensure anyone developing those symptoms during the school day is sent home (Stay at home guidance for households with possible Covid-19 infection).
 If anyone in the school becomes unwell with coronavirus symptoms, they must be sent home and advised to follow the above Stay at home guidance, which sets out that they must self-isolate for at least 10 days and should arrange to have a test.
 Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
-If someone in a child or staff member's support bubble is showing coronavirus symptoms, or otherwise self-isolating, they will be required to be tested.
-Should the test be positive everyone in that support bubble should sent home, (liaison with PHE will determine whether the bubble or the whole school are sent home).
+If someone in a child or staff member's support bubble is showing coronavirus symptoms, or otherwise self-isolating, everyone in that support bubble should stay home.
 If the child/staff member or a member of their support bubble is contacted as part of the NHS Test and Trace programme, the individual contacted should stay at home.
-If the individual becomes symptomatic, everyone in the support bubble should then isolate (liaison with PHE will determine whether the bubble or the whole school are sent home).
-If a child is awaiting collection, they will be moved, if Ensure all staff and parents are made aware.
-Public Health England is clear that routinely taking the temperature of pupils is not recommended as this is an unreliable method for identifying coronavirus (COVID-19).
+If the individual becomes symptomatic, everyone in the support bubble should then isolate.
+If a child is awaiting collection, they will be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age and needs of the child, with appropriate adult supervision if required.
+Ideally, a Ensure all staff and parents are made aware.
+Public Health England has good evidence that routinely taking the temperature of pupils is not recommended as this is an unreliable method for identifying coronavirus (COVID-19).
+Essential workers, which includes anyone involved in education or childcare, have priority access to testing.
 SW & All Staff